civilservicelgbt/civilservicelgbt.github.io/_pages/vacancies.md

 - producing social media graphics, posters, booklets, and other forms of graphic media
 - maintaining our [design system](/design-system) and continually iterating the design of our website and digital services

+#### Specific projects

+The specific projects we know we need help with right now include, but are not limited to:

+- our 2022 annual conference
+- our Pride 2022 programme

 As a designer, your role will likely take up to 1 hour a week of your time.
 This could be made up of time for your corporate contribution in your usual role or from your own time outside of work.

 <a href="mailto:info@civilservice.lgbt" title="email the Network about this role" class="button">Email us about this role</a>